RTEMS/rtems-docs/posix-compliance/standards.rst

 some inconsistencies in the profiles were noticed and addressed while doing the alignment review.

+FACE Technical Standard, Edition 3.2 has a few minor changes to the profiles.

 RTEMS provides all of the methods required by the FACE Safety BASE profile and all of the methods in the Safety Extended profile which do not require multiple processes.
-Similarly, RTEMS provides most of the methods in the General Purpose profile which do not require multiple processes.
+Similarly, RTEMS provides nearly all of the methods in the General Purpose profile which do not require multiple processes.
+Support for the functions defined in fenv.h is processor architecture dependent.

-The SCA specification targets the requirements for software-defined radios.
+The Software Communications Architecture (SCA) specification targets the requirements for software-defined radios.
 This specification was originally developed in support of the Joint Tactical Radio System (JTRS) program in conjunction with the Object Management Group (OMG).
-This standard is now maintained by the Wireless Innovation Forum with support from the U.S. Navy Joint Tactical Network Center (JTNC).
+This standard is now maintained by the Wireless Innovation Forum with support from the U.S. Navy Joint Tactical Network
+Center (JTNC).
 Some URLs of interest:

 * SCA at Wireless Innovation Forum - http://www.wirelessinnovation.org/sca-based-standards-library